 The length and arrangements for practicum vary according to the programme being studied.

 Our Practicum Hub site provides specific information about practicum for Early Childhood, Primary and Secondary teacher education programmes (whether undergraduate, graduate diploma or master-level).

 This site is written for associate teachers and professional supervisors who will be supervising your practicum.
 However, the information it contains is still very useful for student teachers.
 You can download PowerPoint presentations, read student teacher exemplars and learn about the faculty’s practicum initiatives.

 Student teachers are expected to prepare well for practicum, and to behave in a professional manner.
 This includes:

-- Being fully conversant with the practicum course brief, expectations and requirements (these can be found in programme handbooks and material provided by course lecturers)
+- Being fully conversant with the practicum course brief, expectations and requirements

 - Being fully prepared for the practicum placement in terms of class attendance, pre-practicum tasks and contact with the school/centre and professional supervisor

 - Complying with the school’s/centre’s policies, procedures and its professional expectations of staff (e.g. dress code, use of ITC, confidentiality)

 - Presenting an ethical, responsible and professional attitude in all contact with school/centre staff, students, parents and whānau

 - Respecting the personal effort and constructive professional advice provided by the school/centre, associate teacher and professional supervisor